Unified Combatant Commands

 2) U.S. Central Command (Founded 1983) –

-Commanded by General Ken McKenzie, U.S. Army
+Commanded by General Michael Kurilla, U.S. Army

 the "central” area of the globe: Afghanistan, Bahrain, Egypt, Iran, Iraq,